RealTimeAudioLab/RTAL-EAI-004-Phoenix-Sound-Sampler/README.md

 Here, it is being redeveloped on an ESP32, no C64 and SFX needed.

-Under Development - further Information soon.
+Work in Progress - further Information soon.

 <p align="center">